Lalasa1234/WaterBody_SemanticSegmentation/README.md

 Reference: https://arxiv.org/abs/1505.04597

 ### Coding Blocks 👩‍💻👩‍💻
-*EDA and testing geometric and color-space transformations*
+*EDA and testing geometric, color-space, and miscellaneous transformations *

 *Defining the PyTorch Dataset and Dataloader functions along with specific transformations for image data and masked data*